 An elite performer is a person who participates in significant state, national or international performances, productions installations, competitions or events.

-For performers to access the program, they must demonstrate their endorsement by a state, national or international level performance organisation in one or more of the following fields;
+For performers to access the program, they must demonstrate their endorsement by a state, national or international level performance organisation.

 If a performer cannot demonstrate their endorsement by state, national or international level performance organisations, they may submit a request to be considered an elite performer on the basis of having;

 - Achieved significant success in a major artistic performing arts competition (outside of the applicants VCE/high school curriculum);

 - Undertaken a major role in commercial arts production as a performer and/or producer outside of their University course requirements;

 - Contracted with a major commercial music label or producer or equivalent commercial partner in any of the above fields; or